Struggling commodity currencies unlikely to see much respite

 The Australian, Canadian and New Zealand dollars and the Norwegian crown have all taken a hit as the gut-wrenching slide in Chinese shares raised fears over growth in the world’s second-largest economy and global demand more generally.

-While the stock slide has stabilised after unprecedented support from Beijing, expectations of more interest rate cuts by those countries are likely to see the currencies fall further, analysts say.
+While the stock slide has stabilized after unprecedented support from Beijing, expectations of more interest rate cuts by those countries are likely to see the currencies fall further, analysts say.

 “Commodity currencies are not having a good time and investors should probably stay away as there is still some room for them to fall,” said Jeremy Stretch, head of currency strategy at CIBC World Markets, a Canadian bank.